flonadb/flonadb/README.md

 # Features Overview
 Note that all the features below are independent of the target database management system.
-- Client applications identify target databases using intuitive unique logical names instead of host name and port.
+- Client applications identify database instances using intuitive unique logical names instead of host name and port.
-- Centralized management of target database connection credentials like host name, port, username, password and other required information for multiple applications making it easier to update all applications at once when the connection credentials change.
+- Centralized management of database instance connection credentials like host name, port, username, password and other required information for multiple applications making it easier to update all applications at once when the connection credentials change.
 It also means you can rotate databases credentials in the proxy more frequently while you rarely rotate of those of the client applications which minimizes downtime.